 9. Pocket Atlas of Remote Islands: Fifty Islands I Have Not Visited and Never Will by Judith Schalansky

 Author: Judith Schalansky

 What: Judith Schalansky’s Pocket Atlas of Remote Islands is just the right size to slip into a handbag before heading off on your next trip.
 A beautifully illustrated piece of work, this book is sure to entice you into exploring the less-travelled corners of the world.

 Born in Berlin, Judith Schalansky’s only way to travel was through the pages of an atlas.
 Now she has created her own filled with detailed maps of fifty remote islands complete with stories of rare animals, sailors, castaways and lonely scientists.

 Pocket Atlas of Remote Islands teaches us to dive deep into a destination’s culture, history and wildlife to create a more meaningful approach to travel.
-It’s a book that humbles as much as it inspires by depicting a world which benefits from responsible travel.
+It’s a book that humbles as much as it inspires by depicting a world that benefits from responsible travel.

 10. A Woman Alone: Tales from Around the Globe edited by Faith Conlon, Ingrid Emerick and Christina Henry de Tessan